josecarlosgt/Web-Design-and-Development/content-design.md

 **What information do you think visitors of Laguna Brava Ecoturism's website require to achieve their goals?**

-> Likely, potential travellers to Laguna Brava won't know anything about Laguna Brava or may have safety concerns about visiting the region, given its remote location and underdevelopment status.
-Thus, the Laguna Brava Ecotourism website should provide all relevant information addressing these concerns for those interested in visiting the region and hiring the company's guided visits.
+> Likely, potential travellers to Laguna Brava would know little about Laguna Brava or may have safety concerns about visiting the region, given its remote location and underdevelopment status.
+Thus, the Laguna Brava Ecotourism website should provide all relevant information addressing these concerns for those interested in visiting the region and hiring the community's guided visits.
 >
 > Also, the website should include information specific to each type of guided visit, such as price, duration, minimal number of people, and the highlights.